 Yes, you can substitute shortbread cookies with gluten-free shortbread cookies and follow the same recipe.

 I used a 20 cm springform pan, but you can actually use any pan that works for you.
-The springform pan works best for an icebox cake as it easily lets you remove the cake from the pan and also makes it easy to slice the cake.
+The springform pan works best for fridge cakes as it easily lets you remove the cake from the pan without damaging it.

 - 3-Ingredient Chocolate Cake